Applied Learning Experience

 Students are encouraged to begin researching internships on their own by accessing university resources and exploring contacts that they may have.

 Internships are not typically completed for course credit.
-Students interested in earning course credits may consider INT 89a Academic Year Internship.
+Students interested in earning course credits may consider INT 89a Academic Year Internship or INT 92g Summer Internship

 For students interested in environmental justice, the WATCH Housing Advocacy Clinic assists clients with fair and safe housing issues, particularly in addressing lead, asbestos and other environmental exposure risks present in low-income housing, and preventing evictions and homelessness.